pry/pry/README.markdown

 _attach an irb-like session to any object at runtime_

 Pry is a simple Ruby REPL (Read-Eval-Print-Loop) that specializes in the interactive manipulation of objects during the running of a program.
-It is primarily designed for examining and manipulating large and complicated runtime state.

-It is not based on the IRB codebase, and implements some unique REPL commands such as `show_method` and `jump_to`
+It is not based on the IRB codebase, and implements some unique REPL commands such as `show_method` and `show_doc`

 * Install the [gem](https://rubygems.org/gems/pry): `gem install pry`
 * Read the [documentation](http://rdoc.info/github/banister/pry/master/file/README.markdown)